daniel1noble/ecoevo_1000/README.md

 # Preprint Data Collection

-Data for individual preprints will be collected using our (Google Form)[https://forms.gle/Ph6DqkH8gZJbhLrP9].
+Data for individual preprints will be collected using our [Google Form](https://forms.gle/Ph6DqkH8gZJbhLrP9).
 The form will be filled out by each Hackathon participant for a subset of preprints.

 ### Data to be Collected on preprints
 - Country of the corresponding author